Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Introduction

 \section{Introduction}

 Atomic nuclei in condensed phases behave, in many cases, as quantum objects.
 For instance, Nuclear Quantum Effects are responsible for the {\em heat capacity problem}, i.e., the deviation from the classical Dulong and Petit law for the heat capacity of solids at low temperatures.
 The solution of this issue eventually led to the development of the harmonic theory of solids, an accurate quantum theory that lets us to compute their thermal properties at temperatures lower than the Debye temperature, and can be corrected to account for anharmonic effects~\cite{BornHuang,AshcroftMermin}.
 By reducing the description of an insulating solid to a set of independent harmonic oscillators, the {\em phonons}, weakly interacting through anharmonic couplings, this theory also provides a framework for the computation of transport properties, in particular of heat conductivity.
-In contrast to the very high accuracy that can be achieved for thermal properties, however, the computation of transport properties is sensibly more delicate and often requires ad hoc approximations for the lifetime of phonons, which is limited by phonon-phonon scattering processes and the presence of defects.
+In contrast to the very high accuracy that can be achieved for thermal properties, however, the computation of transport features is sensibly more delicate and often requires ad hoc approximations for the lifetime of phonons, which is limited by phonon-phonon scattering processes and the presence of defects.
 The general framework of the harmonic theory of solids, originally developed for crystals, can be adapted to {\em disordered solids}.
 This is at the expenses of employing a numerical approach to characterize the harmonic eigenmodes, that replace phonons and are no longer determined by symmetries.
 Again, this procedure can be efficiently employed to determine thermal properties, while its application to transport is much more limited.
 Very often these properties are indeed calculated via classical statistical mechanics approaches (based on classical Molecular Dynamics simulations), whose results are next empirically corrected to account for quantum effects (see, among others, ~\cite{mizuno2016relation}).
 We also note that, in systems (ordered or disordered) involving light nuclei (e.g., hydrogen in solid ice), the large wavelength associated with light atoms makes the harmonic approximation itself inappropriate.
 Therefore, an exact calculation should in general be considered even for thermal properties, or for the determination of phase boundaries~\cite{Bronstein2016}.

 The harmonic theory of crystalline solids undoubtedly constitutes a remarkable achievement, as many results can be obtained based on an almost fully analytical approach.
 However, the above limitations in computing transport properties or in applying the theory to disordered structures, point to the necessity of numerical approaches.
 It would therefore be highly desirable to develop a numerical methodology that could fully take into account the quantum nature of atomic nuclei, allowing us to determine without approximations both thermal and transport properties of any insulating solid.